polettix/skfold/README.md

 A [Docker][] image is available in GitHub.

 First of all, you have to ensure you are logged in GitHub with the `docker` command line tool.
-If you are not, follow the instracutions in [Authenticating to GitHub Container Registry][authenticate]; this will be needed only once.
+If you are not, follow the instructions in [Authenticating to GitHub Container Registry][authenticate]; this will be needed only once.